slatedocs/slate/source/includes/api/_message.md

 ```

 <span class="tryit" id="message-broadcast-tryit"></span>
 Sends a broadcast message.
 Only site admins can send messages to everyone.
-Other accounts are limited to sending messages to only the specific teams they are on.
+Managers can send messages to the workgroups they manage.

 #### Required Parameters